aridjayarecipes/cutesrecipes.web.app/content/post/2351-step-by-step-guide-to-prepare-favorite-quick-chicken-curry-with-sumac-and-amp-turmeric-spiced-couscous.md

-So that's going to wrap this up with this exceptional food quick chicken curry with sumac & turmeric spiced couscous recipe.
+So that's going to wrap this up with this exceptional food quick chicken curry with sumac &amp; turmeric spiced couscous recipe.
 Thanks so much for reading.
 I am confident that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!